12q1/local_docs/words/airworthy.md

-# airworthy
+# Airworthy

 ---
-## Adjective #adjective
+#adjective
 - **Meeting standards for safe flight**
  - _Example: Doc Savage doubted that he would carry out the threat, and thought the plane was still airworthy._
 ---

 ### Synonyms